mjpatter88/wordle-solver/README.md

 Using this ordering, I then generated the list of 6 "best" words to guess in order to determine letter existence:
 `alert, scion, dumpy, bough, flack, vowel`

+## Future Optimizations
+1. The initial guess list should really be based on the full word list not just the solution list.